tinymce/tinymce-docs/migration-from-4.x/changed-features.md

 ### Custom Menu Items // TODO explanations of the subpoints

 * editor.menuitems

+### Custom Sidebars // TODO explanation

-* editor.sidebar
+* editor.addSidebar

 ### Toolbar Menus

 * New buttons are added to the global `editor.settings.menus` which is an enhancement since, it now shows the toggled state.
-* Improved mouse and keyboard nav
+* Improved mouse and keyboard navigation.